Nashville-Public-Library/misc/README.md

 TL script to process Animal Airwaves (AA) each day.
 - We are provided 12 episodes of AA per month.
 Download them at the beginning of each month from Content Depot.
-- Place all 12 files in a local folder (delete last month's files)
+- Place all 12 files in the local folder listed in the script (delete last month's files).
 - Since there are only 12 episodes, but we need to air it every day, we will usually need to air each episode more than once.
 - The script will randomize which episode is used each day, ensuring the same episode never airs two days in a row.
 - Make sure there is a  `yesterday.txt` file that: